New Bill looks to grow the renewable energy industry

 May 13th, 2019

 Breaking news from the Institute for Energy Economics and Financial Analysis (IEEFA) reported for the first time ever that coal produced electricity has been surpassed by renewable energies as of April 2019.
 The national awareness for the long term benefits of renewable energies has grown substantially in the past five years and the shift from coal will be significantly noticeable by 2020.
 The renewable energies, that the IEEFA recognizes, include solar, hydroelectricity, biomass, wind, and geothermal.
 There are two major contributing factors for this huge shift in the energy industry, they can be attributed to an increase in hydroelectricity and the beginning of the slow season for coal.
 As spring approaches the green energy industry enters one of its higher producing seasons.
 For example, hydroelectricity begins to produce more in energy due to a plentiful winter with rivers raising from the winter snow melt.
-Secondly, as winter comes to an end and energy is gradually being used less, the coal factories close for their annually maintenance and repairs.
+Secondly, as winter comes to an end and energy is gradually being less used, the coal factories close for their annually maintenance and repairs.
 The coal industry in its entirety has been experiencing a decline in usage in more recent years.
 It appears in 2014 coal was generating 39% of the nation’s energy and as of 2018 has dropped to 27%.
-Coal is undoubtedly facing an uphill battle as solar and wind are beginning to dominate the energy industry while coal hasn’t encountered new plants in quite some time and the average age of these coal plants are 40 years old.
+Coal is undoubtedly facing an uphill battle as solar and wind are beginning to dominate the energy industry while coal hasn’t encountered a new plant in years.
 In the past decade, the cost to produce solar and wind has decreased tremendously with expectations for the trend to continue into the future.

-The Navajo Nation agrees renewable energy is the future.
+The Navajo Nation agrees Solar Energy is the future.

 May 6th, 2019